jvmahon/homebridge-hubitat/README.md

 # Homebridge-Hubitat

-This plugin is in "beta testing" status.
-It is being adapted from a similar plugin I wrote for HomeSeer.
-Please post any issues in github in the "issues" category.
+This plugin is adapted for Hubitat from a similar plugin I wrote for HomeSeer.
+Please post any issues on github in the "issues" category.

-*Status Update: Sept.
-26, 2020*: There are some slow response problems with this plugin, but I'm not sure if its the plugin or Hubitat!
-I'm currently developing this using a Hubitat C7 hub, firmware 2.2.3 - there are a number of bugs in that firmware that Hubitat is working to address and I understand the goal is to correct many of them in the 2.2.4 firmware for Hubitat.
-However, until 2.2.4 is released I don't plan to do anything to address the slow response problems that I occasionally see in this plugin.

-Many of the log messages will be removed in the coming weeks - they are there for my debugging purposes as I develop the code.

 There are 3 basic task you will have to perform to get the plugin working:
 1. Install Homebridge